ebd622/docs/IntelijIdea_conf_2025/README.md

   * **More verbose completions are acceptable**: I know what I want, I don't know how exactly
   * **In-editor code generation with minimalistic prompts**: I know what I want, I want to move faster, generate code for me
   * **Chat-assisted programming**: I know what, I vaguely know how, provide me the guidelines
-  * Agent-assisted programming "Directive coding": I know what I want, I need help building it.
+  * **Agent-assisted programming "Directive coding"**: I know what I want, I need help building it.
 I will quickly check the code and direct the agent with clarifying instructions
   * Agent-assisted application generation a.k.a.
 "Vibe coding": I have no idea how to but I want to build it - "sudo, make me a sandwich"
 * Vibe Coding [15:08]